vdclab/vdclab-wiki/CARD.md

 > These data can be browsed on the website or downloaded in a number of formats.
 These data are additionally associated with detection models, in the form of curated homology cut-offs and SNP maps, for prediction of resistome from molecular sequences.
 These models can be downloaded or can be used for analysis of genome sequences using the Resistance Gene Identifier ("RGI"), either online or as a stand-alone tool.
 {.is-info}

+> The developers ask that materials obtained via the site and software are not modified and their source be identified as McMaster University.
+{.is-warning}

 ## Website